jacknino/MessageSerializer/docs/index.md

 ---
 # Introduction

+**NOTE: This documentation is a work in progress and is being continually worked on to try and make using the MessageSerializer as easy as possible.
+I also apologize for various dead links and things of that nature that I have not had time to get to yet as well.
+There is also a large TODO list to make the MessageSerializer even more flexible.**

 There are a wide variety of protocols in the world that follow a structure in a form similar to:

 ```